IAndreu/Gene-annotation-pipeline/README.md

 # GAGA-project
-Author: Ignasi Andreu
-## Pipelinee for gene family annotation and comparison across hundreds of genomes
+## Pipeline for gene family annotation and comparison across hundreds of genomes

-Still in development...